JamesByers/fireflies_project/README.md

 * **Board v1.0.2**
   * Final V1 board design
   * Improved the layout for more effective ground plane and power distribution
 * **Board v1.0.1**
-  * Added a ground plane to the PCB
+  * Added a ground plane to the PCB.
-  * Added 100 .1UF Capacitor
+  * Added .1uF capacitor for better power management for XOR gate.
 * **Board v1.0.0**
   * First PCB design (Printed Circuit Board)
   * Changed to a RP2024 Zero microcontroller from a Pi Pico